clarabstract/treecompare/README.rst

 	>>>

 ``['glossary']['GlossDiv']['GlossList']['GlossEntry']['GlossDef']['para']`` is the "path" of the difference, it shows exactly how one can navigate the objects to get to the differing parts.
-As the difference is inside a reasonably large block of text, the difference is highlifhted even further using text-diffs.
+As the difference is inside a reasonably large block of text, the difference is highlighted even further using text-diffs.

 Matching options